tuyunbin/tuyunbin.github.io/_pages/about.md

 **Yunbin Tu**, Liang Li, Li Su, Junping Du, Ke Lu, Qingming Huang

-- VARD helps the model  adapt to viewpoint changes via mining the intrinsic properties of two image representations and modeling their position information.
+- VARD helps the model  adapt to viewpoint changes via mining the intrinsic properties of two images and modeling their position information.
 - VARD uses an unchanged representation disentanglement to distinguish the unchanged features from changed features.

 </div>